Length Function Compatibility for Group Actions on Real Trees: Lengths and actions

 \begin{definition} Let $G$ be a group and $\rho: G\to Isom(T)$ be an injection, with $T$ a real tree, so that $G$ acts on $T$ on the right.
 The triple $(G,\rho, T)$ is a \emph{$G$-tree}. \end{definition}

-As is standard in the literature, the action of $G$ will be clear from context and $G$ will be fixed, so we suppress the notation and refer to a tree $T$ as a $G$-tree.
-If two trees are isometric but carry different $G$ actions they will be referred to by separate letters, or as necessary other great pains will be taken to clarify the situation.
-The restriction to actions where $\rho: G\to Isom(T)$ is injective is not standard in the literature, some authors allow group actions with kernel; however, tree actions with kernel are better treated as $(G/\ker\rho)$-trees.
-Works that treat the more general case typically call actions without kernel \emph{effective}.
-The action of $G$ extends naturally to a continuous action on $\partial T$ (this is true of any isometry of $T$)~\cite{bridson-haefliger}*{Corollary II.8.9}.
+The action of $G$ will be clear from context and $G$ will be fixed, so we suppress the notation and refer to a tree $T$ as a $G$-tree.
+The restriction to actions where $\rho: G\to Isom(T)$ is injective is not standard in the literature, some authors allow group actions with kernel; these authors call actions without kernel \emph{effective}.

-Following a long tradition, we study the geometry of $G$-tree actions via their translation length functions, which have been likened to the characters of a representation.
+We study the geometry of $G$-tree actions via their translation length functions.
 The elements of $G$-tree geometry reviewed here are for the most part based on the exposition given by Culler and Morgan~\cite{culler-morgan}, with other developments cited as relevant.

 \begin{definition} The \emph{translation length function} of a $G$-tree $T$, denoted $\ell_T: G\to \mathbb{R}$ is defined by

 \end{definition}